efrecon/dew/README.md

 the `docker` group, under the same ID as the local `docker` group as associated to the UNIX domain socket at `/var/run/docker.sock`.

-From within the Alpine container, the following command will therefor work as expected and show all running containers on the host.
+From within the Alpine container, the following command will therefore work as expected and show all running containers on the host.
 One of these containers will be your container.
 It will have been automatically be named to `dew_alpine_` followed by the PID of the `dew` process at the time of its